krzyzanowskim/ObjectivePGP/README.md

 Known limitations:

-- Twofish and Elgamal are not supported.
+- Elgamal cipher is not supported.
 - Missing external configuration for default values.

 ## The license